 First, enter the number of employees you have.

-Then your contact information, or that of whomever will be the administrator of the account.
+Then enter your contact information or that of whoever will be the administrator of the account.

 Step 2: Add your domain, or purchase one from Google

 You’ll be asked if you already have a domain name.
 Your domain name does not need to be connected to a website to create a professional email.